Motorcycle and ATV Operator Safety

 Advisory Board Meetings

-The next Motorcycle Safety Advisory Board meeting is scheduled for Monday, July 19, 2021 at 10:00 a.m.
-The meeting will be held via videoconference and will be viewable on TDLR's YouTube channel.
-When the agenda and staff reports are available, they will be posted online.
+The Motorcycle Safety Advisory Board met July 19, 2021 via videoconference.
+The meeting was archived and is avalilable on TDLR's YouTube channel.
+The agenda and staff reports (PDF) are available online.